vitoriape/capabnt/README.md

 # Access the project folder via cmd
 $ cd capabnt

-# Import the file abnt-cover.tex on a LaTeX Editors/IDEs like MiKTeX or Overleaf.
+# Import the file abnt-cover.tex on a LaTeX Editors/IDEs like MiKTeX or Overleaf
 ```

 - Document Class